Get Our FREE Guide to Landing a Remote Job You Love

-If you’re ready to start learning the skills it takes to work in web development, look no further than Skillcrush’s Web Developer and Front End Developer Blueprint courses—online classes designed to be completed in three months by spending an hour a day on materials.
+If you’re ready to start learning the skills it takes to work in web development, look no further than Skillcrush’s Front End Developer course—online classes designed to be completed in three months by spending an hour a day on materials.

 In order for the web developers above to build those functional websites, they need to have a design in mind to build from.
 And that’s where web designers come in.

 Web Designers are creative, digital professionals tasked with crafting the overall vision and plan for websites and web applications.